-To be eligible, students must:

-- Be a U. S. Citizen or permanent resident - Sign an A+ Agreement Form with your high school prior to graduation. - Attend a designated A+ School for two years prior to graduation.
-(If one of your parents is a member of the military on active duty or has retired from the military and relocated to Missouri within one year of their retirement, you are exempt from this requirement.
-However, you must attend an A+ designated high school in the school year immediately preceding graduation and meet all of the other high school eligibility requirements.) \ - Graduate with an overall grade point average of 2.5 or higher on a 4.0 scale. - Have at least a 95% attendance record overall for grades 9-12. - Perform at least 50 hours of unpaid tutoring or mentoring, of which up to 25% may include job shadowing.
+To be eligible, students must: Be a U.S. Citizen or permanent resident Sign an A+ Agreement Form with your high • Maintain a record of good citizenship and school prior to graduation. avoidance of the unlawful use of drugs and/or Attend a designated A+ School for two years alcohol. prior to graduation.
+(If one of your parents is a Have achieved a score of proficient or advanced member of the military on active duty or has on the Algebra I, Geometry, or Algebra II retired from the military and relocated to end-of-course exams.
+If you meet all of the Missouri within one year of their retirement, eligibility requirements except the end-of-course you are exempt from this requirement. exam requirement, you may establish eligibility However, you must attend an A+ designated by achieving a qualifying score on the high school in the school year immediately mathematics component of the ACT test.
+You preceding graduation and meet all of the other may achieve the qualifying score as a high school high school eligibility requirements.) or postsecondary student.
+If you achieve the score Graduate with an overall grade point average as a postsecondary student you may be eligible of 2.5 or higher on a 4.0 scale. for an award in the same term that you take the Have at least a 95% attendance record overall test.
+The Missouri Department of Higher for grades 9-12.
+Education will announce the qualifying ACT Perform at least 50 hours of unpaid tutoring or scores annually. mentoring, of which up to 25% may include job